MetPX/sarracenia/docs/source/Tutorials/Windows.rst

 .. no section-numbering::

-This document teaches novice user with Python on Windows how they could easily run Sarracenia in various way.
+This document teaches novice user with Python on Windows how they could easily run Sarracenia in various ways.
 The screenshots were taken from *Windows Server 2012 R2 Standard* edition.
 Feel free to create issues if you believe that this document could be enhanced with one (or more) important case(s).

 Running Sarracenia with a Command Prompt
 ----------------------------------------

 From the Start Menu:
 ~~~~~~~~~~~~~~~~~~~~
-Click on Sarracenia (it will execute *sr.exe restart*):
+Click on Sarracenia (it will execute *sr3.exe restart*):

 .. image:: Windows/start-menu-1.png